 Herbal cannabis still denied to patients but may be available after December 2019.

-No patient has ever been approved by the New Zealand Government to use real herbal cannabis.
+No patient has yet been approved by the New Zealand Government to use real herbal cannabis.
 The New Zealand Misuse of Drugs Act 1975 prohibits any use of cannabis, including medicinal use by seriously ill patients, however the Minister of Health has the power under section 14 of the Misuse of Drugs Act and associated regulations to issue licenses permitting medicinal cannabis use.

 Misuse of Drugs Act regulations allow a patient’s doctor to apply for special permission to import and prescribe a cannabis-based medication that has been approved in another country, or to run an experimental clinical trial (Sativex is one of those, but there are others.
 Theoretically, it should include the medicinal cannabis found in dispensaries in California and other US states).
 Your GP must also have the written backing of a relevant specialist, and they must have tried all other available medicines and found that they don’t work.
 Despite these high hurdles, several applications have been made to various Ministers of Health for patients to be able to consume whole herbal cannabis – which could be imported from authorised suppliers in Canada, the US, Netherlands, Germany or Israel – but so far all applications have been rejected.